 When you’re stepping into a ledership role for the first time, there’s certainly a lot to think about.
 You’ve probably wondered if people will consider you experienced enough.
 Or maybe you’ve thought about how the shift in responsibility will affect your relationships at home.

-But many new managers have a worry that’s seldom addressed, even though it’s widespread: how to navigate communication with peers and friends.
-What should you do when people who have always been your equals are now reporting to you?
+But What should you do when people who have always been your equals are now reporting to you?

 1. Address the awkwardness directly.